wjzhengsh/blockchain/needtoknow.md

 ## Open source statement

-{{site.data.keyword.blockchainfull_notm}} offering plans on {{site.data.keyword.Bluemix_notm}} are built on the Linux Foundation's Hyperledger Fabric V1.0 open source code.
-Hyperledger Project members, including IBM, continue to contribute to the source code after which it has been reviewed, vetted, and tested by the community.
+{{site.data.keyword.blockchainfull_notm}} offering plans on {{site.data.keyword.Bluemix_notm}} are built on top of the Linux Foundation's Hyperledger Fabric V1.0 stack.
+Hyperledger Project members, including IBM, continue to contribute to various sub-projects under the Hyperleder umbrella.
+All contributions are reviewed, vetted, and tested by the community.

 Hyperledger Fabric announced it had reached *Production Level Status* for V1.0 on July 11, 2017.